-Net pots are made of black plastic mesh.
+Net pots black plastic mesh.
 These pots are reminiscent of the green strawberry baskets from the produce section of the supermarket.

-Large pots with a net basket insert upside down for great drainage and air circulation...
-Richards Tip
+Large pots with a net basket insert upside down for greater drainage and air circulation...

-Baskets these allow lots of air to get to the roots, but tends to make plants dry out more quickly.

-Wooden baskets, usually constructed of teak or some other rot-resistant
+Baskets - allow lots of air to get to the roots, but tends to make plants dry out more quickly.
+Wooden baskets, should be constructed of teak or some other rot-resistant wood.
 When potting in a basket, line the basket with sheet moss, and then add your potting mixture.